Fixitdaz/tetra-sds/README.md

 Tetra is a digital two-way radio standard, used not only for voice but for Short Data Services (SDS) as well.
 This project is a python implementation for decoding said data.

 ### Usage

-Input the SDS data as a hex string, outputs a dictionary with location, velocity, direction and time information.
-String can be from a database binary blob, from a text file, csv or directly from a Tetra Air Interface API.
+Input the SDS data as a hex string or raw binary, outputs a dictionary with location, velocity, direction and time information.
+Data can be from a database binary blob, a text file, csv or directly from a Tetra Air Interface API.

 ```python
 import tetra-sds.decode as decode